-Another group of reservations similar to the national parks in concept and administration are the national monuments.
-In order to insure the protection of places of national interest from a scientific or historic standpoint, Congress in 1906 passed a law known as the "Antiquities Act", which gave to the President of the United States authority "to declare by public proclamation historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest that are situated upon lands owned or controlled by the Government of the United States to be national monuments."

-Grinnell Mountain and the Outlet of Swiftcurrent Lake, Glacier National Park.
+Another group of reservations similar to the national parks in concept and administration are the national monuments. order to insure the protection of places of national interest from a scientific or historic standpoint, Congress in 1906 passed a law known as the "Antiquities Act", which gave to the President of the United States authority "to declare by public proclamation historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest that are situated upon lands owned or controlled by the Government of the United States to be national monuments."
+There are now 66 of these national monuments.
+Forty of them, with the 22 national parks already mentioned, make up the great national park and monument system now administered by the National Park Service of the Department of the Interior.
+Sixteen such areas are administered by the Forest Service of the Department of Agriculture, to simplify administration, since they occur on areas already having national forest status.
+Ten other monuments, established to preserve battlefields and other features important in our military history, are under the jurisdiction of the War Department, as are 13 national military parks.
+Negotiations have been under way for several years, with the approval of the Secretary of War, to transfer the military parks and monuments to the jurisdiction of the National Park Service, the bureau established by Congress for the express purpose of administering the country's national parks and national monuments.